Data Demand Fuels Health Catalyst Growth (HIT News)

 “It’s much more intuitive, much more clinically focused,” he said.
 “The other piece is this incredible content they have around waste reduction, LEAN process, Six Sigma.
 You take these two core competencies, and it goes way beyond an electronic data warehouse.
 It’s a performance management and care transformation system all in one.”

-Among Health Catalyst customers are Stanford Hospitals and Clinics and Texas Children’s Hospital.
+Among Health Catalyst customers are Stanford Health Care and Texas Children’s Hospital.